rucio/documentation/docs/operator/transfers/transfers_preparer.md

   decreased each time a particular source is found to have an issue to perform this particular transfer.
 It is thus equal to 0 at first try, and decreased at transfer failure before re-trying the transfer.
-This ensures that problematic sources are much less likely to be re-used.
+This ensures that problematic sources are much less likely to be reused.
 - On equal source ranking, the RSE type is checked.
 Disk sources are preferred over tape.
 - On equal source RSE type, the distance between the source RSE and the